Sublime Music, a Linux Subsonic Client, Beta Released

 - Report issues or suggest features on the GitLab repository.

 - Package Sublime Music for your distribution or operating system.
 Sublime Music is currently packaged for Arch Linux and Debian and is available on PyPi.
 A Flatpak is also in the works.
 I'm very unfamiliar with other package formats, and I'd appreciate help making packages for other distributions and operating systems.

 - Write an adapter for your music service of choice.
 Note that the interface does have many rough edges, so you will likely have to fix bugs in the core application as well.

 - Contribute bug fixes or new features to the core application.
-There are many bugs and features that need to be worked on.
-Check the Issues page for a list of things that need to be worked on.
+Sublime Music has many bugs and features that you can work on (check the Issues page for a list).

 Sublime Music would not be where it is without the support of many people.
 Thanks especially to: